Get a Holy Ambition — And Skip Adultolescence

 And verse 23: “I have longed for many years to come to you.”
 So he wants to go.
 And he doesn’t go, because he is controlled by this ambition and my desire is that something take you and grip you so that a lot of things that you want to do — which are good to do, like go to Rome and visit — you don’t do, because you are held and guided and controlled by this ambition.
 That is what an ambition does.
 It controls you.
 It is a good thing to have an ambition.
 And I am concluding that from his having one and I am calling it holy here.
 It is holy because the aim is holy.
 He is after the obedience of the Gentiles.
 And it is holy because its origin is holy.
 It is coming from God.
 So when I talk about your having a holy ambition, I mean it is aiming at holy things and it is springing out of holy motives.

 You don’t all have the same ambition, but all of you should have a holy ambition.
 Each has his own gift, Paul said.
 Each stands or falls before his own master.
 One plants, another waters.
-I don’t presume that everybody in this room should have the holy ambition to preach the gospel where Christ has not been named, but my goal is that some of you would have that so awakened that 20, 30 years from now you will write an email to one of these campus outreach guys and say, “It was that night when the whole thing came together and now I have been on the field for 25, 30 years because of what God finished in that moment or maybe began in that moment.
+I don’t presume that everybody in this room should have the holy ambition to preach the gospel where Christ has not been named, but my goal is that some of you would have that so awakened that twenty, thirty years from now you will write an email to one of these campus outreach guys and say, “It was that night when the whole thing came together and now I have been on the field for twenty-five, thirty years because of what God finished in that moment or maybe began in that moment.

 Now a word about your generation.
 You face peculiar challenges that are a little different, maybe a lot different than mine or the generation just before mine.
 And the one I have in mind, the challenge I have in mind is this thing called adultolescence.
 A whole raft of books have been published in the last five or six years on this phenomenon called adultolescence.
 A professor at Notre Dame named Christian Smith has written a review of six of these books and that is how I am aware.
 I haven’t read them all.
 But I am aware of what they are saying because of this essay.
 And here is what he writes, “Adultolescence means the postponement of adulthood into your 30s.”

-So once upon a time adulthood would have been entered in your late teens and kids would have been married at 16, 17, 18.
+So once upon a time adulthood would have been entered in your late teens and kids would have been married at sixteen, seventeen, eighteen.
 They would be working the farm.
-They would be responsible for everything by the time they were 20 and then there emerged this thing called adolescence, which put it off because of college and media and all kinds of reasons why we kept growing up for another five, six, seven years.
+They would be responsible for everything by the time they were twenty and then there emerged this thing called adolescence, which put it off because of college and media and all kinds of reasons why we kept growing up for another five, six, seven years.
 And now this phenomenon has been called adultolescence.

 Let me just read what he wrote.